The Ultimate Earl Grey Milk Tea (Rich Cold Brew Method)

 Can You Cold Brew Earl Grey Milk Tea?

 Contrary to popular belief, you can cold brew tea in milk.
 The process is the same as cold brewing coffee: add the tea and milk together and let it steep overnight in the fridge.
 However, this method will give you more of a tea-flavored milk than a milk tea (if you catch my drift).
-So, to make the flavor stronger, I like to brew the tea in a little bit of hot water to essentially bloom the tea, which gives the ending brew a stronger tea flavor.
+Milk has more molecules (like protein, lactose, etc.) compared to water, so it’s less effective for osmosis, which shuttles flavor from the tea to the liquid.

 With the method in this recipe, you get a delicious, strong, and creamy milk tea that’s sooooo addictive and easy!